- class Counts(data, time_taken=None, creg_sizes=None, memory_slots=None)[source]¶

 A bit string prefixed with

 A bit string formatted across register and memory slots.
 For example,

-time_taken (float) -- The duration of the experiment that generated the counts
+time_taken (float) -- The duration of the experiment that generated the counts in seconds.

 creg_sizes (list) -- a nested list where the inner element is a list of tuples containing both the classical register name and classical register size.
 For example,